scipopt/papilo/README.md

 For adjusting the parameters programatically there are two ways.
 The first way is to obtain an instance of `papilo::ParameterSet` by calling `papilo::Presolve<REAL>::getParameters()`.
 It is important to call this member function after all presolvers have been added to the `papilo::Presolve<REAL>` class.
-Otherwise not all parameters are available, e.g. the ones that are added by individual presolvers.
+Otherwise, not all parameters are available, e.g. the ones that are added by individual presolvers.
 Now we can call `papilo::ParameterSet::setParameter( key, val )` to set parameters to their desired values.

-If we want to adjust the random seed programatically this would look like
+If we want to adjust the random seed programmatically this would look like
 ```
 papilo::Presolve<REAL> presolve;
 ...